leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 **Update**

-Ensure the new virtual machine/instance runing Linux/Ubuntu operation system is up to date and upgraded.
+Ensure the new virtual machine/instance running Linux/Ubuntu operation system is up to date and upgraded.
 Confirm with defaults when prompted.
-This may take few mininutes.
+This may take few minutes.

 ```
 sudo apt update && sudo apt upgrade -y